Your Health Magazine

 How Direct Nutrient Delivery Works

-Research published by the NIH shows that intravenous Vitamin C reaches concentrations more than 50 times higher than oral doses.
+Research indicates that intravenous (IV) Vitamin C achieves plasma concentrations significantly higher than oral doses by bypassing the body’s natural digestive limits.
+This superior bioavailability is clinically effective for correcting deficiencies and supporting immune function during illness.
 For people recovering from illness, jet lag, or intense physical exertion, that difference can be significant.

 If you’re exploring options like IV therapy in San Ramon or elsewhere, look for clinics with physician oversight, clinician-developed formulas, and transparent ingredient sourcing.
 Those are the markers of a quality provider.